WilsonBillkia/ethereum-node/README.md

 4. Run `ansible-playbook geth_validator_build.yml`

-The node should perform all the steps necessary to build the geth node and enable the geth, beacon and validator services.
+The playbook should perform all the steps necessary to build the geth node and enable the geth, beacon and validator services.
 For non-validator nodes just leave out any steps which reference the validator from the main playbook.